ms-iot/vscode-ros/doc/spec/debug-ros-nodes.md

 A debug configuration first gets resolved by a registered debug configuration provider in VS Code's context.
 Afterwards, a debug request gets sent to the extension’s debug adapter, which actually handles the debugging process.
-However, the debug adapter is a separate process from the VS Code process, so no `vscode` apis could be called from there.
+However, the debug adapter is a separate process from the VS Code process, so no `vscode` APIs could be called from there.

 In our scenario, we need to do everything in the extension context to utilize the functionalities provided by other extensions.
 Ideally, the workflow should be as simple as possible: